Neo-Vedanta: Smarta tradition

 Vaitheespara notes adherence of Smartha Brahmans to "the pan-Indian Sanskrit-Brahmanical tradition":

 The majority of members of Smarta community follow the Advaita Vedanta philosophy of Shankara.
 Smarta and Advaita have become almost synonymous, though not all Advaitins are Smartas.
 Shankara was a Smarta, just like Radhakrishnan.
 Smartas believe in the essential oneness of five (panchadeva) or six (Shanmata) deities as personifications of the Supreme.
 According to Smartism, supreme reality, Brahman, transcends all of the various forms of personal deity.
 God is both Saguna and Nirguna:

 Lola Williamson further notes that "what is called Vedic in the smarta tradition, and in much of Hinduism, is essentially Tantric in its range of deities and liturgical forms."

 Influence

 Neo-Vedanta was popularised in the 20th century in both India and the west by Vivekananda, Sarvepalli Radhakrishnan, and Western orientalists who regarded Vedanta to be the "central theology of Hinduism".

-Vedanticization
+Vedanticisation

 Neo-Vedanta has become a broad current in Indian culture, extending far beyond the Dashanami Sampradaya, the Advaita Vedanta Sampradaya founded by Adi Shankara.
-The influence of Neo-Vedanta on Indian culture has been called "Vedanticization" by Richard King.
+The influence of Neo-Vedanta on Indian culture has been called "Vedanticisation" by Richard King.